darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-nominator.md

 - `Stop nomination` cancels all nominees.

-- `bond` &`bond more` adds bonded tokens for staking to obtain more power.
+- `Bond` &`Bond more` adds bonded tokens for staking to obtain more power.

 - `Unbond` unbond tokens for staking, and at the same time the power will be reduced proportionally.